 - In recent times (around 1930, fh), Surrealist painters have used descriptive illusionistic academic methods (critic on surrealists as Magritte and Dali, fh)

-* Hans / Jean Arp, source of artist quotes and writings on Dadaism art, artworks & sculpture: a letter to Jan Brzekowski, co-publisher of the Franco-Polish magazine: ‘L’art contemporain’; as quoted in “Jours effeuillés: Poèmes, essaies, souvenirs”, Gallimard, Paris 1966, p.
-63 (famous German-French sculptor, painter and poet in Dada / Surrealism, creating sculpture, paintings, collages, poems; biography below)
+* Hans / Jean Arp, critical statement on the great Surrealists artists around 1930: a letter to Jan Brzekowski, co-publisher of the Franco-Polish magazine: ‘L’art contemporain'; as quoted in “Jours effeuillés: Poèmes, essaies, souvenirs”, Gallimard, Paris 1966, p.
+63

 - I use very little red.
 I use blue, yellow, a little green, but especially… …black, white and grey.
 There is a certain need in me for communication with human beings.
 Black and white is writing (1955).